lamba-simran/Personalization-Theory-Recommender-Systems-Project/part2/README.md

 Recommendation systems have been used in e-commerce websites like Amazon to enable filtering through large observation and information space in order to provide recommendations in the information space that user does not have any observation.

-Our key objectives for this project is to operate on Amazon data set for Electronics/Accessories and Video Games and provide accurate, novel, and unique recommendation to users.
+Our key objectives for this project is to operate on Amazon data set for Electronics/Accessories and Video Games and provide accurate, novel, and varied recommendation to users.
+We want to ensure that we maintain the accuracy, while improving novelty if

 Another key objective of this exercise is to design recommender systems and go into detail by exploring hyper-parameters to measure the impact of popular items or users.
 Another major objective is to dabble with technologies such as Spark and Python, further exploring various tools and libraries that are available and at our disposal.
 We believe that the amount of data that we are tackling (even after sampling) would require faster processing technology.

 For this purpose, we have used time-stamped user rating data from Amazon, which cumulatively have close to 10 million user-item ratings.
 The source for the data can be found at: http://jmcauley.ucsd.edu/data/amazon/links.html